 At the back of the book there is a full travel tips section covering everything from getting to Ecuador, traveling around once you are here, how to handle finances, cruises in the Galapagos, and finding good restaurants, hotels, and attractions.
 This is the best book that we’ve seen covering specific features and things you need to know about Ecuador and the Galapagos Islands.

-2) Ecuador and the Galapagos Islands (Moon Handbooks)
+4. Lonely Planet Ecuador and the Galapagos Islands

-- it is highly rated both on Amazon.com and by other expats
+- It is highly rated by other expats

 - it is inexpensive, delivers fast, and covers a wide variety of topics.